 The Council recognises the important role played by other organisations in supporting the growth of the borough and enabling local people to fully participate and benefit from that growth.
-The Council will work proactively in a range of partnerships at the local, sub-regional and regional scales to ensure a co-ordinated approach to service delivery and secure the best possible outcomes for Chesterfield.
-A prime example of this is the current working around HS2 involving neighbouring authorities, Derbyshire County Council, the SCR and D2N2 LEPs and regional and national partners.
+The Council will work proactively in a range of partnerships at the local, sub-regional and regional scales in order to secure the best possible outcomes for Chesterfield.
+An example of this is the current working around HS2 involving neighbouring authorities, Derbyshire County Council, the SCR and D2N2 LEPs and regional and national partners.